aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 blogpost: true
 category: Blog
 tags: idea
-author: Giovanni Pizzi, Carlo Pignedoli
+author: Giovanni Pizzi, Carlo Pignedoli, Julian Geiger
-date: 2025-11-07
+date: 2025-11-18
 ---

-# Putting the Human Back in the Loop: Interactive Workflows with AiiDA
+# Putting the human back in the loop: Interactive workflows with AiiDA

+In this post, we'll explore how to design AiiDA WorkChains that wait for human feedback, workflows where you get to interactively guide the process.

-In many scientific workflows it can be useful—or even necessary—to pause execution and get human feedback before continuing.
+Such interactive workflows have many practical applications in scientific computing, where it can be useful (or even necessary) to pause execution and get human feedback before continuing.
-Maybe a supercomputer went down and you want to resume your calculations once it's back online.
-Or perhaps you want to inspect the first step of a long workflow before committing to the rest.
+Maybe a supercomputer went down and you want to resume your calculations once it's back online, or perhaps you want to inspect the first step of a long workflow before committing to the rest.
-Sometimes, you might even want to make a manual decision: choose which next step to take based on the results so far.
+Sometimes, you might even want to make a manual decision to choose which next step to take based on the results so far.

-In this post, we'll explore how to design AiiDA WorkChains that wait for human feedback — that is, workflows where you get to interactively guide the process.

-## Pausing Workflows
+## Pausing workflows

-The simplest way to get a human "in the loop" is to pause a workflow, and then manually replay it once you're ready to continue.
+The simplest way to get the human back "in the loop" is to pause a workflow, and then manually replay it once you're ready to continue.

 For example, a workflow can be designed to pause if a remote node fails.
 After the issue is fixed you can simply run: